 Elia Powers, Ph.D. is an assistant professor of journalism and new media at Towson University.
-He earned his doctoral degree in journalism studies in May 2014 from the University of Maryland’s Philip Merrill College of Journalism.
+He earned his doctoral degree in journalism studies from the University of Maryland’s Philip Merrill College of Journalism.

 His main research interests are audience engagement and the impact of journalism; youth civic engagement and news/media literacy; and media and disability.
 His research has been published in peer-reviewed journals such as Journalism Studies, Digital Journalism, Newspaper Research Journal, Journal of Broadcasting & Electronic Media and Journal of Media Business Studies.